 Coatis are mammals found in central and north america, and are related to the raccoon.
 Coatis have strong limbs to climb and dig, and they are extremely intelligent like their fellow procyonid, the raccoon.
 They prefer to sleep or rest in elevated places and sleeping nests.
 Coatis are active day and night.
 But ours have acclimated to our schedule and will even sleep in bed with us all night.

-Coatis are FUN!
+Coatis are energetic and very fun!
 They are extremely outgoing and cannot get enough of your attention.
 They are extremely affectionate and loving pets if cared for properly and acquired at the right age.
 It is relatively easy to bond with a new baby but is very challenging if you receive an older adult who is not bonded to you.
-Each coati will develop their own specific personalities and quirks but generall they are a fun pet.
+Each coati will develop their own specific personalities and quirks but generally they are a fun pet.
+They spend most of the day exploring, smelling around and eating.
+Being outdoors is great for them because they have more things "to do".
+They should always be in an enclosure or outside supervised.

 Do they bite?